ehabahmed2/stock_tracker/README.md

 ### Notes:
 - Alerts are user-specific
 - user field is automatically set
-- Use condition "above" or "below" target price
+- Use condition "gt" or "lt" target price

 ## 📥 Setup (Local)